Marble Countertop Sealing Service Las Vegas — Professional Stone Protection

 Topical / coating sealerCreates a film on the surface6–12 monthsCan add sheen; shows wear and peeling

 For most marble countertops, a penetrating impregnating sealer is the right choice.
 Topical sealers are not recommended for kitchen marble — they peel, trap moisture, and require full removal before reapplication.
+Night and Day Stone uses professional-grade penetrating sealers formulated specifically for calcareous stone.

-Professional Marble Countertop Sealing in Las Vegas
+Professional vs DIY Marble Countertop Sealing

 SituationDIY or Professional?